How To Add A Link Section To WordPress

 This section provides some additional link functionality …

-Link Relationship (XFN) - Add New Link page
+Link Relationship (XFN) section

-To learn more about XFN, visit the site below:
+To learn more about XFN, visit this site:

 Advanced

-The last section of the Add New Link’ screen allows you to specify Advanced features for your links (You can leave these fields empty unless there’s a good reason to use them) …
+The last section allows you to enter Advanced features for your links (You can ignore this section, unless there’s a good reason to use it) …

-(Advanced link settings – Add New Link)
+Advanced link settings - Add New Link page

-The Advanced section fields include the following:
+The Advanced link settings section contains the following options:

 • Notes: Add notes about the link in this section for your own internal reference.

-Enter information in the above fields or just leave this section ignore this section.
+Type in your information in the above fields or just leave this section blank, as these fields are not required.

-When you have finished adding information about your link, click on Add Link to update your link settings …
+When you are done adding information about your link, click on Add Link to update your link settings …

 Important